 Federal

 The USEPA is the federal agency charged with administering the federal Clean Air Act Amendments of 1990, which established a number of requirements.
-The USEPA oversees state and local implementation of federal Clean Air Act requirements.
+The USEPA oversees State and local implementation of federal Clean Air Act requirements.
 The Clean Air Act Amendments require the USEPA to approve State Implementation Plans to meet and/or maintain the national ambient standards.

 The federal (and California) ambient air quality standards are shown below.